Add new issue status to all workflows by default

 Looking forward to your feedback and would love to see this getting into the core.
 We believe it will help first-time Redmine users adopt and learn Redmine.

-#1 Updated by Jan from Planio www.plan.io almost 7 years ago
+#1 Updated by Jan from Planio www.plan.io about 7 years ago

 N.B.
 The feature becomes a performance problem once there are many issue statuses/roles/trackers.
 Improvements (using raw SQL?) are welcome.
 We went for the ActiveRecord based approach, because it's easier to maintain and less likely to break with future Redmine changes.

-#4 Updated by Jan from Planio www.plan.io almost 7 years ago
+#4 Updated by Jan from Planio www.plan.io about 7 years ago

 I don't think it does from a functionality point of view, but it seems to be the right thing to be in line with the default workflows.
 Plus, it will improve the performance a bit.